 If you do not meet all the conditions of your offer (for example if you have not achieved the required grades) your college will make a final decision regarding your offer.
 If you find yourself in this situation and require further information or you feel we should be alerted to any exceptional circumstances you have experienced, please contact your college.
 We also recommend that you talk to your school or centre to discuss your options as soon as possible.

-You can read more about the A-level appeals process this year in Ofqual's Student Guide to awarding: summer 2021.
-Please note appeals must be submitted by your school and the deadline for them to submit appeals on which a university place is dependent is 23 August.
+You can read more about the A-level appeals process this year in Ofqual's Student Guide to awarding: summer 2022.
+Please note appeals must be submitted by your school and the deadline for them to submit appeals on which a university place is dependent (Priority Service 2) is 25 August.
 However, your school may have their own earlier deadline so you are advised to speak to your school or centre as soon as possible if you are concerned about your grade(s).

 Conditional open offers